geriochoa/test-project/README.md

 | col 2 is      | centered      |   $12 |
 | zebra stripes | are neat      |    $1 |

 **FINAL NOTE** Slack uses its own flavor of Markdown.
-Many of these work fin one Slack.
+Many of these work fine on Slack.
 Not the hyperlinks though.